mrluckywaffles/habstw/README.md

 It also plays music for some reason?!?

-*originally made for Kill la Kill, currently displaying status for new Psycho Pass (season 2) episodes
+*originally made for Kill la Kill, currently displaying status for ???

 TODO:

+- fix whitespace on solicitation message (see overlay CSS)
 - cleanup (make class either hyphen or camel, make modules _ or not, etc)
 - extract refresh logic into a module
 - figure out if possible to rss official channels